HorizonSched/general-info/SRS.md

   - Name (e.g., "GuaranteedSlot", "FlexibleCancellation")
   - SVG Icon can be shown in the main page beside the holder name to show to the admin the assurance of the booking

+ Candidate can can import the bookings list and users list if it has predefined format we tell him (download sample) that the DB accepts and

 ---

 # Social Features